WSG23/yosai_intel_dashboard_fresh/README.md

   -f docker-compose.dev.yml up --build
 ```

-`start.sh` reads variables from `.env` before launching the server.
-Ensure the
+`python start_api.py` loads variables from `.env` before launching the server.
-file exists or pass the required values via `--env-file` when running the
+Ensure the file exists or pass the required values via `--env-file` when running
-container.
-If you override the default command in Docker Compose, invoke
+the container.
+If you override the default command in Docker Compose, run
-`./start.sh` so the variables are loaded correctly.
+`python start_api.py` so the variables are loaded correctly.

 The Dockerfiles add `yosai_intel_dashboard/src` to the container `PYTHONPATH` so services load the clean architecture modules.